bfintal/Page-Builder-Sandwich-old/README.md

 # PB Sandwich
-Turn your typical WordPress visual editor into a super charged visual-editor-page-builder hybrid
+*Turn your typical WordPress visual editor into a super charged visual-editor-page-builder hybrid*

+One of the most frustrating things when creating content is layouting and writing them.

+Sure you can use shortcodes columns, but are not user friendly with all those distracting square brackets.
+They look great in the frontend, but they are not actual columns in the backend.
+Page builders are also great, but we didn't want to hijack the content editor and we wanted to find a way to do it using the existing visual editor that everyone knows.

 * Create columns straight from the editor, no shortcodes necessary
 * Drag and drop galleries, videos, audio and containers into other locations